volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 You should not test code that has already been tested by others.

 A good example are popular libraries that are used in your project.

-Most of them have extremely high code coverage and in most cases work as expected.
+Most of them have high code coverage and in most cases work as expected.

 If you use third-party code, mock it and just make sure that the function is called under given circumstances and with given parameters.

 Trivial code COULD not be tested as well, but that is the matter of preference.

 For example, we could trust a getter that delivers a constant value to be working fine, if that is the current business requirement.

 But it would not necessary remain trivial.